 The Sponsor may direct the reinvestment of proceeds of the sale of Securities if the sale is the direct result of serious adverse credit factors which, in the opinion of the Sponsor, would make retention of the Securities detrimental to your Portfolio.
 In such a case, the Sponsor may, but is not obligated to, direct the reinvestment of sale proceeds in any other securities that meet the criteria for inclusion in your Portfolio on the Initial Date of Deposit.
+In certain other limited circumstances outlined in the Trust Agreement, the Sponsor may also direct the reinvestment of sale proceeds into the remaining Securities within your Portfolio.
 The Sponsor may also instruct the Trustee to take action necessary to ensure that your Portfolio continues to satisfy the qualifications of a regulated investment company and to avoid imposition of tax on undistributed income of the Portfolio.

-Due to its investments in MI Ps that are considered to be "qualified publicly traded partnerships", the Energy Portfolio is subject to certain limitations to maintain qualification as a regulated investment company.
+Due to its investments in MLPs that are considered to be "qualified publicly traded partnerships", the Energy Portfolio is subject to certain limitations to maintain qualification as a regulated investment company.
 One such limitation is that, generally, at the close of each quarter of each taxable year, not more than 25 percent of the value of the Portfolio's assets may be invested in the securities of qualified publicly traded partnerships and certain other assets.
-The percentage of assets in the Portfolio invested in securities of qualified publicly traded partnerships as of the Initial Date of Deposit is presented in "Notes to Portfolio".
+The percentage of assets in the Portfolio invested in securities of qualified publicly traded partnerships as of the Initial Date of Deposit is presented in "Notes to Portfolios".
 If the portion of the qualified publicly traded partnerships exceeds 25% of the Portfolio following the Initial Date of Deposit, the Portfolio may need to sell securities or stop purchasing additional units of the qualified publicly traded partnerships which would alter the composition and diversity of the securities in the Portfolio.

 When your Portfolio sells Securities, the composition and diversity of the Securities in the Portfolio may be altered.
-In order to obtain the best price for a Portfolio, it may be necessary for the Supervisor to specify minimum amounts (generally 100 shares) in which blocks of Securities are to be sold.
+In order to obtain the best price for a Portfolio, it may be necessary for the Supervisor to specify minimum amounts (generally 100 shares) in which blocks of

+Securities are to be sold.
 In effecting purchases and sales of portfolio securities, the Sponsor may direct that orders be placed with and brokerage commissions be paid to brokers, including brokers which may be affiliated with the Portfolios, the Sponsor or dealers participating in the offering of Units.